Parseval frames of exponentially localized magnetic Wannier functions: The reference model: Hofstadter-like Hamiltonians

-Our main motivation comes from the study of crystalline systems in presence of uniform magnetic fields.
-These are modelled by magnetic Hamiltonians, like e.g.~discrete tight-binding Hamiltonians where hoppings carry Peierls magnetic phases, or continuous Schr\"odinger operators of the form $\frac{1}{2} (-\iu \nabla - A)^2 + V$, where $A$ (respectively $V$) is the magnetic (respectively electrostatic) potential.
+This Section presents our motivating physical model of crystalline systems in presence of uniform magnetic fields; we fix here some notation that will be used extensively throughout the paper.
+The quantum systems of interest are modelled by magnetic Hamiltonians, like e.g.~discrete tight-binding Hamiltonians where hoppings carry Peierls magnetic phases, or continuous Schr\"odinger operators of the form $\frac{1}{2} (-\iu \nabla - A)^2 + V$, where $A$ (respectively $V$) is the magnetic (respectively electrostatic) potential.
+To fix a reference model, to be used in applications of more general results, we now introduce Hofstadter-like Hamiltonians in the $2$-dimensional discrete setting.